gridscale/terraform-provider-gridscale/website/docs/r/ipv4.html.md

 * `name` - (Optional) The human-readable name of the object.
 It supports the full UTF-8 charset, with a maximum of 64 characters.

-* `location_uuid` - (Optional) Helps to identify which datacenter an object belongs to.
-Frankfurt is the default.

 * `failover` - (Optional) Sets failover mode for this IP.
 If true, then this IP is no longer available for DHCP and can no longer be related to any server.

 * `reverse_dns` - (Optional) Defines the reverse DNS entry for the IP Address (PTR Resource Record).